 Which Chipset is Better B550 or X570?

-The X570 chipset and the B550 chipset are compatible with AMD’s new Ryzen 3000 series processors and AM4 motherboards from their previous generation.
+The X570 and B550 chipset are compatible with AMD’s new Ryzen 3000 series processors and AM4 motherboards from their previous generation.

 So what is better: X570 or B550?

-X570 is better than the counterpart, but it’s not the best as far as mass appeal is concerned.
+X570 is better than the counterpart, but it’s not the best regarding mass appeal.
 The features available in B550 chipsets for the regular build are enough for mid-tier PCs.
 But on extreme/high-end builds, X570 might be a good upgrade option if you plan to go for high-end builds over mid-tier ones in the future.

 If that’s not your case, then you don’t need to worry about investing money into a pricey chipset like X570, especially when there are other worthy options at much lower prices.